COLUMN-Renewed slide in oil price will test U.S. shale profits: Kemp

 By John Kemp

-LONDON, July 7 U.S. independent oil and gas producers came close to breaking even during the first quarter of 2017 thanks to aggressive cost cutting and improvements in well productivity.
+LONDON, July 7 (Reuters) - U.S. independent oil and gas producers came close to breaking even during the first quarter of 2017 thanks to aggressive cost cutting and improvements in well productivity.

 Some shale producers claim they can drill wells profitably at prices well below $50 per barrel and in some cases below $40.